FIND the Perfect Wedding Tunes

 - A heads-up on whether you want them to take requests from enthusiastic guests

-Great wedding entertainers know exactly how to energize a room - or calm it down if needed.
-Moreover, although you’ll probably provide a song list, give your wedding entertainer space to choose the timing of each piece so that it keeps the crowd buoyant.
-Some songs which are incredibly emotional for you two might not have the same impact for your guests.
-Alternatively, if they feel energy waning, they’ll know the perfect tune to cue up next.
+Great wedding entertainers know exactly how to energize a room—or calm it down if needed.
+And although we recommend that you provide a song list, it's important to give your wedding entertainer space to choose the timing of each piece so that it keeps the crowd buoyant and excited.
+Some songs which are incredibly emotional or exciting for you two might not have the same impact on your guests, so you want to strike the perfect balance.

 Thoughts From Our Experts